SpaceVim/SpaceVim/docs/layers.md

 To enable a specific layer you need to edit SpaceVim configuration file.
 The key binding for opening SpaceVim configuration file is `SPC f v d`.

-here is an example for loadding `shell` layer with some specified options:
+here is an example for loading `shell` layer with some specified options:

 ```toml
 [[layers]]